 California commission urges change in fire liability law

 SACRAMENTO, Calif.
-(AP) — A California commission tasked with studying wildfire costs stressed Friday that lawmakers should rethink the legal standard that holds electric utilities financially responsible for blazes caused by their equipment even if they didn’t do anything wrong.
+(AP) — A commission tasked with studying wildfire costs in California is stressing that lawmakers should change a state law that holds utilities financially liability for damage from wildfires.